 The ongoing war between Russia and Ukraine continues to contribute to global inflationary pressures and the availability of certain raw materials produced in that region, further exacerbating global supply chain challenges that emerged after the onset of the COVID-19 pandemic as described below.
 As discussed in Part 1, Item IA "Risk Factors" in our 2021 Form 10-K, Acculogic, which we acquired in December 2021, purchases certain material from a key sole-source supplier in Belarus, which is bordered by Russia to the east and northeast and Ukraine to the south.
 We estimate that we currently have a six to nine month supply of this material.
-Since February 2022, we have been working through the process of qualifying an alternate supplier for this material.
-Although we expect to have completed that qualification by the end of the second quarter of 2022, if we do not successfully identify and qualify an alternate vendor for this material, our revenue and earnings could be adversely affected in future periods.
+In addition, we are in the process of qualifying an alternate supplier for this material.

-In addition, while we were able to mitigate a significant portion of the supply chain and logistics challenges that we encountered in the first quarter of 2022, we have approximately \$1.0 million of products that we were not able to ship during the quarter because of such constraints.
-We expect to ship all of such products during the second quarter of 2022.
-However, we expect to continue to experience increased prices, lack of availability and logistics delays for the foreseeable future.
+In addition, while we have been able to mitigate a significant portion of the supply chain and logistics challenges that we have encountered in the first six months of 2022, we expect to continue to experience increased prices, lack of availability and logistics delays for the foreseeable future.
 The actions we are taking to mitigate these risks include qualifying new vendors as alternate sources in our supply chain, increasing our inventory of raw materials and ordering further in advance of when we expect to need materials than has been our practice in the past.
-We are also increasing the prices that we charge our customers as a result of increased raw material expenses, and we are working with our customers to find alternate options for the shipment of products where they control aspects of the logistics process.
+We have increased, and may further increase, the prices that we charge our customers as a result of increased raw material expenses.
+We are also working with our customers to find alternate options for the shipment of products where they control aspects of the logistics process.
 However, the situation is evolving and shifting rapidly at times, and the success of our efforts to mitigate and address the impacts on our business may not be successful.
-As a result, we could see increases in our costs or reduced revenues which would impact the level of our earnings in future periods.
+As a result, we could see increases in our costs or reduced revenue which would impact the level of our earnings in future periods.